 Jeremiah: I would love to get back into playing live.
 I’ve already reached out to the Headcase guys to get some shows scheduled.
 I’ve been sitting on a handful of songs, unfinished, so I’m now working on getting those done so I can start releasing them.
 I just need to do it.
 That’s the goal for 2020.
 I’m trying to tell myself the same thing I tell my clients, “Just get it out there.”

 Interested in submitting a song in Mason Music’s Magic City Songwriting Contest?
-Visit our contest page for all the details of this year’s theme and submission deadline.
+Visit our contest page for all the details.

-Did you miss hearing “Start Over New” debuted on Birmingham Mountain Radio on New Year’s Day?
+Did you miss hearing “Start Over New” debuted on Birmingham Mountain Radio?
 Listen To It Here!